 Carol Sinclair is an experienced freelance advisor, trainer and project manager, who worked with Cultural Enterprise Office for over ten years, supporting all types of cultural and creative businesses at all stages from inception to development and delivering a range of bespoke projects including Cascade, Starter for 6 and 4CNW Project.
 She has also delivered projects for Edinburgh College of Art, Glasgow School of Art, NESTA (Ideasmart) and British Council East Asia.

-She was a specialist adviser to Scottish Arts Council from 2003 to 2005 and is currently director of Applied Arts Scotland.
+She was a specialist adviser to Scottish Arts Council from 2003 to 2005 and is currently chair of Applied Arts Scotland.
 She was co-creator of Design-ED, a collective group who initiated joint projects and exhibitions over four years exhibiting in Stockholm, Frankfurt, Glasgow and Edinburgh.

 She is also a ceramic artist and trained at Gray's School of Art, Aberdeen.